COLLEGE OF SOUTHERN NEVADA

 Make-Up Exam Policy:

 Students are expected to take all exams at the scheduled time in the classroom.
 If a student is unable to take an exam at the scheduled time due to an emergency or extenuating circumstances the student can take the exam in the instructor’s office during the instructor’s office hours.
+Each student is only permitted one make-up exam.
 If a student takes a make-up exam they will be permitted the same amount of time as the students who took the exam as scheduled.

-CAPS offers a variety of free and confidential services aimed at helping CSN student to achieve their personal and academic goals.
+CAPS offers a variety of free and confidential services aimed at helping CSN students to achieve their personal and academic goals.

 Students often find that personal issues impact their ability to be successful at college.
 CAPS provides confidential short-term individual, couples (student only); group therapy; support groups; and crisis intervention.
 Students enrolled in a minimum of 6 credits (3 credits during summer) can utilize CAPS services.